-2007: Some holidays, you just don't mess with tradition.
+WAY BACK IN 2007 Some holidays, you just don't mess with tradition.
 But still, call me surprised to feature a recipe for a traditional Thanksgiving sweet potato casserole with marshmallows on top.
 My taste testers loved this!
 Good sweet potato flavor really comes through, the texture is soft and pillowy, the sweetness is there but not over the top.
-But the best part is the topping mixture, mini marshmallows interspersed with crispy bread crumbs spiced with ginger and toasted pecans.
+But the best part is the topping mixture, a few mini marshmallows interspersed with crispy bread crumbs spiced with ginger and toasted pecans.
 If marshmallows are traditional at Thanksgiving, so be it, I'm not messing with tradition!

-2011: Whoa.
+UPDATE Whoa!
 I'd forgotten how good sweet potato casserole can be!
 This recipe isn't as sweet as many other recipes.
 Even so, I wouldn't hesitate to serve it for dessert though I'd put on my marketing hat and call it "sweet potato pudding".
-The topping is delicious and the mixture of marshmallows and pecan-panko crumbs just 'looks' so pretty, which many sweet potato casseroles don't.
+The topping is delicious and the mixture of a few marshmallows and pecan-panko crumbs just looks so pretty, which many sweet potato casseroles don't.
 This is a winner!